muckisg/docs/docs/devices/Sonoff-4CH-Pro.md

 If you have 4CH R2 v1.0 hardware, the GPIO0 is available as L1 switch - you don't need to solder additional cable to the PCB.
 Just push it during powering on for 3 seconds and release.

+### Sonoff 4CH Pro R3
+With revision 3 it is very easy to enter flash mode by pressing S1 when powering io pins.
+Board Info:
+Sonoff 4CH Pro R3
+V1.0
+2020-04-13

 ## Solving Sonoff 4CH Pro programing issues

 If you have problems to program the 4CH Pro, you might find below tips useful: